sgsbucket/animan-doc/docs/animan/member.md

 ## Member Role and Privileges
 :::info
-- Privilege: Admin
+Role: Admin
+Location:
-- Location: (page) Profile / (tab) Members
+- Page: Profile
+- Tab: Users
 :::

-You can change the role of a User to give the User a set of default privileges.
+Once assigned, you can change the role of a user to give that user a different set of default privileges.
-Under Users tab in Profile page, each User has a dropbox to assign roles.
+1. On the Profile page, select the Members tab.
+1. Each user has a dropdown that allows you to switch their role"

 <Screenshot image="/screenshot/profile_members.png">
   <ScreenshotMark x="83.5%" y="49.2%" width="17%" height="11%" textPosition="right" borderRadius="10px"></ScreenshotMark>
 </Screenshot>

+Each set role has different privileges, outlined below
 - Member:
-  1. check out/check in files to edit
+  1. Check out and work on resources
-  1. promote completed work to the next stage for review
+  1. Check in resources and advance stage for Supervisor review
 - Supervisor:
-  1. all member privileges
+  1. All of the privileges of a Member, plus
-  1. add/edit/remove resurce categories
+  1. Add/edit/remove resource categories
-  1. add/edit/remove resurces
+  1. Add/edit/remove resources
-  1. add/edit/remove notes
+  1. Add/edit/remove notes
 - Admin:
-  1. all supervisor privileges
+  1. All of the privileges of a Supervisor, plus
-  1. member management
+  1. Manage Members
-  1. create new shows
+  1. Create new Shows

-Admin can also modify privileges for individual Users.
+An Admin can also modify privileges for individual users:
+  1. On the Profile page, select the Members tab
-Under users tab in profile page, there is a privileges edit button at the end of each User’s row.
+  1. There is a button to edit privileges at the end of each user's row.
+  1. Each show has a checkbox for each privilege:

 <Screenshot image="/screenshot/profile_members.png">
   <ScreenshotMark x="93.6%" y="49.5%" width="5%" height="10%" textPosition="right" borderRadius="20px"></ScreenshotMark>
 </Screenshot>

-- Read: whether the show appears in the User's page.
+- Read: Toggles whether the Show appears to a user.
-- Edit Category: whether the User is able to edit categories of the show
+- Edit Category: Toggles whether the user is able to edit the Categories of the Show (its stages, the users assigned to it, references, special notes, file types, boilerplate template files, etc.).
-- Edit Resource: whether the User is able to edit resources of the show
+- Edit Resource: Toggles whether the user is able to edit resources of the show (its title, tags, and the ability to delete the resource).
-- Edit Episode: whether the User is able to edit episodes of the show
+- Edit Episode: Toggles whether the user is able to edit episodes of the show (their titles and code labels).

+Click the floppy disk icon to save any changes or click outside the dialog box to exit without saving.

 <Screenshot image="/screenshot/profile_members_privilege.png">
 </Screenshot>